CoolCat467/idlemypyextension/README.md

 - In the right click menu, you can go to the definition of the object your cursor is currently selecting.

+- In the right click menu, you can view the attributes mypy knows about of the object your cursor is currently selecting.

 Note: On use, creates folder `mypy` within the idle user directory.
 On Linux systems, this is usually `~/.idlerc/mypy`.